CodeClimbersIO/ebb-app/monitoring-service/Readme.md

 6. Run the service:   ```bash
    cargo watch -x run  ```

+Refer to `main.rs` for more information on how the service is run.
 The service will create a SQLite database at `~/.codeclimbers/codeclimbers-desktop.sqlite`

 ## Architecture